Asia Center Undergraduate Summer Research Grants (For Multiple Country/Comparative Projects)

 Date of Deadline: Please see the Asia Center Website

-Please Note: For AY23-24, all programs and opportunities abroad are subject to change and/or cancellation.
+Please Note: All programs and opportunities are subject to change and/or cancellation.
 All support related to travel is contingent upon Harvard University guidelines and safety protocols before, during and after travel.
-Please see the following sites for the most up-to-date guidance: Harvard Travel Guidance and Harvard GSS COVID-19 travel advice.
+Please see the Harvard Global Support Services website for travel support.

-For more info please contact: Julie Story, jstory@fas.harvard.edu
+For more information and the details about this Asia Center grant, please contact: Julie Story,

 Asia Center Undergraduate Summer Research Grants

-Exceptions to the Summer Funding Policy are uncommon and will be reviewed on an individual basis; students should make exception requests to their Resident Dean, who will forward on to the Office of Undergraduate Education.
-All exceptions will be approved by the Office of Undergraduate Education.
+Exceptions to the Summer Funding Policy are uncommon and will be reviewed on an individual basis; students should send exception requests to the Director of Summer Funding Opportunities at summerfunding@fas.harvard.edu.
+All exceptions will be approved by the Summer Funding Opportunities Office.

 Failure to adhere to the Harvard College Summer funding policy may result in a student being referred to the Administrative Board or Honor Council.

 * The only recognized deviation from the Summer Funding Policy applies to students conducting senior thesis research.
-Students in this specific situation may apply Harvard University funding to two different opportunities, given that one source of funding supports thesis research and that the two opportunities in question do not overlap in time.
+Students in this specific situation may apply Harvard University funding to two different opportunities, given that one source of funding supports thesis research and that the dates of the two opportunities in question do not overlap.
 Thesis researchers in this case may still apply to multiple sources of research funding to enable potential co-funding opportunities.